svenstaro/rofi-calc/README.md

     digit_grouping=1

+To use a different output format for numeric representations (for instance, some locales use `,` instead of `.` as a decimal separator), set `LC_NUMERIC` to a different value like this:

+    LC_NUMERIC=de_DE.UTF-8 rofi -show calc -modi calc -no-show-match -no-sort

+Make sure the locale is actually available on your system!

 ## Development

 If you're developing this, it might be helpful to start rofi directly with a locally compiled plugin like this: